 Do I still own the property when I buy it through a limited company SPV?

 You will not own any properties personally if you purchase them via an SPV.
-Instead your company owns the property, but if you are the sole owner of the company then, you do in a way, still own the properties.
+Instead, your company owns the property, but if you are the sole owner of the company then, you do in a way, still own the properties.
+The legal structure of the SPV determines how property ownership is managed and protected.
 It’s worth remembering that a mortgage company still has the same rights if you fall into arrears.
+The SPV can act as a target company for investors looking to pool resources for property investments.

 Accounting and taxation of SPV